mxyzpt1k/advent-of-code/2024/README.md

 # Advent of Code 2024

+## Saturday, December 14

+After yesterday, I expected another scaling problem and went with a math-y solution for part 1.
+That took longer than I care to admit to get right, and then I had to write code to step through each iteration anyway for part 2.

 ## Friday, December 13

 Solved part 1 in Perl, but Math::BigRat gave me issues in part 2.